-To provide a pathway for kiwifruit growing regions classified as Exclusion and Containment under the National Psa-V Pest Management Plan (NPMP), to access Actinidia plant material while minimising the risk of introducing Pseudomonas syringae pv. actinidiae (Psa).
+To provide a pathway for kiwifruit growing regions classified as Exclusion and Containment under the National Psa-V Pest Management Plan (NPMP) to access Actinidia plant material while minimising the risk of introducing Pseudomonas syringae pv. actinidiae (Psa biovar 3 referred to here as Psa).